-- (a) Any Officer of grade JNC 2 and above shall have authority to jointly affix the Common Seal and execute under Seal any deed or document subject to at least one of the above named Officers of the Council being present and being signatories. - (b) Any Officer with the appropriate authorised signatory status shall have authority to execute any deed or document not required by law to be under seal which is necessary to effect the decisions of the Council. - (c) This function can be delegated further by the named persons
+- (a) Any Officer of grade JNC 2 and above shall have authority to affix the Common Seal and execute under Seal any deed or document. - (b) Any Officer with the appropriate authorised signatory status shall have authority to execute any deed or document not required by law to be under seal which is necessary to effect the decisions of the Council. - (c) This function can be delegated further in writing by the persons referenced in (a) above.